 - skate parks

-- dog parks (with the exception of Forde dog parks which is currently closed for refresh works)
+- dog parks (with the exception of the Forde, Belconnen and Weston Creek dog parks which are currently closed for refresh works)

 - Tidbinbilla Nature Reserve

 The following areas and facilities will remain closed: